rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 To close an app, platforms **MUST** use the following process.

-If an app is already in the `STARTED` state, then it is already closed and there is no need to do anything else.
-The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to close an app that is already in the `STARTED` state and the remainder of this section does not apply.
+If an app is already in the `RUNNING`, `SUSPENDED`, or `SLEEPING` state, then it is already closed and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to close an app that is already in the `RUNNING` state and the remainder of this section does not apply.

+If an app is in the `initializing` state, then it is not

 If an app is already performing a `deactivate()` transition, the platform **MUST** ignore the new attempt to close the app, allow the pending